 With more than 100 miles of trails, the “Fells” in Stoneham offers a welcome retreat for city dwellers and a suitable terrain for hikers, rock climbers, and cross-country skiers.
 Let your dog run free in Sheepfold Meadow.
 Rent a canoe or kayak to explore or fish in Spot Pond.

 America's oldest public arboretum (1872)

-Has 281 beautiful acres of meadows, forest, and ponds that create a naturalized setting for plants collected from around the globe.
-Come smell the flowers, bird watch, hike, learn about different plants, bike around or go for a run!
+This space is home to 281 beautiful acres of meadows, forests, and ponds that create a natural setting for plants collected from around the globe.
+Come smell the flowers, bird watch, hike, learn about different plants, bike around, or go for a run!

 From Chelsea: 11 miles 28 mins.

 A hidden gem